ghga-de/milestones-docs/56-sphynx-cat/technical_specification.md

 - ADR Proposal
 - Implementation of DLQ Providers in `hexkit`
 - Implementation of DLQ logic in services
+- Internal Documentation: Async Interservice Communication Architecture Concept

 ### Not included:
-- Development of a dedicated DLQ monitor or dashboard service
+- Setup of a dedicated DLQ monitor or dashboard service (more on this below)
-  - This may be called for at a later time, but is beyond the current requirements.

 ## Additional Implementation Details: